neilbartlett/color-temperature/README.md

 ```

-# API
+## API

 The API provides two methods.
 Both convert from Kelvin to RGB.
 The first method provides a more accurate conversion.
 The performance of the two methods is approximately the same.
+The second method is provided for comparison purposes.
 The first method is preferred.
-The second method is provided for comparison purposes.

-NOTE The conversion uses an approximation technique and is suitable for photo-mainpulation and other non-critical uses.
-It is not suitable for medical or other high accuracy use cases.
+NOTE The conversions use approximations and are suitable for photo-mainpulation and other non-critical uses.
+They are not suitable for medical or other high accuracy use cases.

 Accuracy is best between 1000K and 40000K.